-This document does not constitute legal, technical or commercial advice; the JCRA and the Director General (DG) of the OUR are not bound by this document and may amend it from time to time.
-This document is without prejudice to the legal position or the rights and duties of the JCRA and the DG to regulate the market generally.
+This document does not constitute legal, technical or commercial advice; the JCRA and the GCRA are not bound by this document and may amend it from time to time.
+This document is without prejudice to the legal position or the rights and duties of the JCRA and the GCRA to regulate the market generally.